About the Snow Angels Program

 - are 14 years of age or older

 Successfully matched Snow Angel volunteers will receive:

 Volunteer job description

-You are the best judge if you should shovel the snow in the neighbourhood you have selected.
-If there is 3cm of snow, or more, you have 24 hours to complete your shovelling.
+You are the best judge if you should shovel snow in the neighbourhood you have selected.
+If there is 3cm of snow or more, you have 24 hours to complete your shovelling.

 Volunteers must agree to:

-- Follow the suggested safety tips, remove the snow and ice from the following three areas of your selected residence:
+- Follow the suggested safety tips and remove the snow and ice from the following three areas of your client's residence:

-- City sidewalk immediately in front of residence
+- City sidewalk immediately in front of the residence (and along the side of the house if it’s a corner lot).

-- Clear a pathway (wide enough for a wheelchair or walker) to the main entrance of the house
+- A pathway (wide enough for a wheelchair or walker) to the main entrance of the house.

 - Notify the Snow Angels coordinator immediately if you are unable to shovel for any reason.